 A \emph{stencil program} executes a sequence of dependent stencil operators.
 It loads the data from the input arrays, implements the stencil operators inline, and stores the results to the output arrays.
 The SSA def-use graph of the program thus specifies the high-level data flow between the stencil operators (\textbf{P2}).
 Having both the high-level data flow and the inlined stencil operators in a single function facilitates code transformations across multiple stencil operators, eliminating any need for complex interprocedural analysis (\textbf{P1}).

 Three additional operations are part of the program definition.
-The stencil.\textbf{assert} operation specifies the index range or an input or output array.
+The stencil.\textbf{assert} operation specifies the index range for an input or output array.
 A valid stencil program needs to define the index range for all input and output arrays.
-The stencil.\textbf{load} operation returns a view to all input array elements accessed by dependent stencils.
+The stencil.\textbf{load} operation returns a temporary value that contains all input array elements accessed by dependent stencils.
 Conversely, the stencil.\textbf{store} operation stores the output of a stencil operator to the output array elements denoted by its range attribute.

 \autoref{fig-multi} shows a stencil program that executes two dependent stencils.
-The stencil.\textbf{load} operation returns a view to the \textbf{\%in} array.
+The stencil.\textbf{load} operation returns a temporary holding the accessed \textbf{\%in} array elements.
 The second stencil operator uses the result of the first.
 In the end, the stencil.\textbf{store} operation stores the values computed by the second stencil to the \textbf{\%out} array.

 All stencil program parameters have to be alias-free and are either loaded from or stored to as a unit.
-Intermediate results are kept in values of type !stencil.\textbf{view} that are not initially backed by storage and are thus also alias-free.
-Given the value semantics of !stencil.\textbf{view}, the def-use graph encodes the data dependencies between the stencil operators (\textbf{P1\&P3}).
+Intermediate results are kept in values of type !stencil.\textbf{temp} that are not initially backed by storage and are thus also alias-free.
+Given the value semantics of !stencil.\textbf{temp}, the def-use graph encodes the data dependencies between the stencil operators (\textbf{P1\&P3}).